Y-xiaoyang/MNHU-Net/README.md

 # MNHU-Net: A Multi-Scale Feature Fusion and Nested Structure-Based High-Order U-Net for Infrared Small Target Detection [[📄 Paper Link]](https://ieeexplore.ieee.org/document/10979417)
 ### Xiaoyang Yuan, Chunling Yang, Yu Chen, Yan Zhang, IEEE Transactions on Aerospace and Electronic Systems 2025.
+# If the implementation of this repo is helpful to you, just star it！⭐⭐⭐
 # Introduction
 We present a multi-scale feature fusion and nested structurebased High-order UNet (MNHU) for IRSTD.
 We evaluate the proposed high-order UNet-based methods (MNHU-E, MNHU-D, and MNHU) on three public datasets (e.g. SIRST, IRSTD-1k, NUDT-SIRST), which demonstrates the effectiveness of our methods.
 Our main contributions are as follows: